Jason Goes to Hell: The Final Friday: Critical response

-On the Review aggregator website Rotten Tomatoes, Jason Goes to Hell: The Final Friday holds a 15% approval rating, based on 20 reviews.
+On the Review aggregator website Rotten Tomatoes, Jason Goes to Hell: The Final Friday holds a 12% approval rating, based on 67 reviews.
+The consensus summarizes: "Jason Goes to Hell: The Final Friday nobly attempts to reinvigorate the franchise's mythology, only to be dragged down by generic slasher tropes, shoddy production, and incoherent plotting."

 On Metacritic, it has a weighted average score of 17 out of 100, based on 11 critics, indicating "overwhelming dislike".

 The Los Angeles Timess Michael Wilmington praised Gant's performance as well as Harry Manfredini's score, but noted "ludicrous characters", "garbled nonstop gore", and poor lighting as notable faults.
 Richard Harrington of The Washington Post wrote of the film: "The scriptwriters try to conjure some history/mythology to validate the plot's twists and turns, but the whole thing ends up more confusing than Days of Our Lives on fast-forward."
 Terry Kelleher of Newsday similarly criticized the plot, referring to it as a "confusing mess," though he conceded the film "offers a little humor."

 Stephen Holden of The New York Times noted: "The ninth episode in the phenomenally successful series, which began in 1980, The Final Friday is a largely incoherent movie that generates little suspense and relies for the majority of its thrills on close-up gore...Such gratuitous sadism gives The Final Friday an edge of sourness that is unusual for a horror movie.
 It doesn't help that Jason's intended victims (and the actors who play them) are pallid sitting ducks."
 The Boston Globes Betsy Sherman wrote: "First time director Adam Marcus plays around nicely with the F13 cliches, but doesn't have much original to add.
 The movie has a crowdpleasing final shot that suggests that the real joy ride to hell will be next time around.
 Maybe."